 Free Products, Services, And Entertainment

-You’d be surprised to learn how many of the things you need are available at no cost to you.
+You’d be surprised to learn how many things you need are available at no cost to you.
 Many companies and brands will provide products for free in exchange for your review.
 Whether it’s a travel-sized lotion or a new backpack, it’s one college expense you don’t have to cover.
 You can also attend local fairs, conferences, and trade shows where companies always pass out promotional products like pens, calendars, USB drives, mouse pads, and more.

 As for entertainment, check out the official city website to learn about community activities and events.
 You may find that there are a lot of opportunities to get out, mix and mingle, and have a good time.
 You can attend street fairs, outdoor concerts, restaurant weeks, or carnivals and have a fantastic time without breaking the bank.
 Showing your college ID could also present some freebies or discounts.